State Engineering via Nonlinear Interferometry with Linear Spectral Phases: Analysis of Loss

 \section{Analysis of Loss}

 Any implementation of the scheme presented here would suffer some degree of loss or lack of mode overlap between crystals.
+Mode overlap could for example be affected by waveguide mode mismatch or walk-ff within the crystals.
 Waveguide losses, inefficient optical fiber coupling, reflections at optical interfaces, and mode matching could all affect visibility in the NLI.
 Practically, loss of overlap and linear loss both result in poor visibility, which is why we only model loss in an explicit way.
 An analysis of loss within NLI's in the context of their application to quantum sensing has also been performed by \cite{NLI_seeding}.
+The effect of linear loss can also be seen as equivalent to the effect of spatial mode distortion, such that the addition of loss to the simulations may be viewed as equivalent to the addition of spatial mode distortion.